status-im/open-bounty/README.md

 ## Prerequisites

 You will need [Leiningen](https://github.com/technomancy/leiningen) 2.0 or above installed.
+Also, make sure that you have [wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) available in your PATH.
+On macOS, it can be installed via `brew cask install wkhtmltopdf`.

 ### PostgreSQL